mattdryden/mattdryden/README.md

-# Matt Dryden 🍏
+# Matt Dryden 🤖

 ## Web Developer from Lincolnshire, UK.

-### I'm a React/Node #developer by day and webpack extraordinaire by night.
+### I'm a Symfony #developer by day and webpack extraordinaire by night.

 **#secondchance since June 2019.**